Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis: Calibration

 This approach is not different from a standard Monte Carlo Markov chain.
 However, it is important to note that each evaluation in a point of the parameter space is extremely expensive in computational time since it implies generating five DES Y3-like mocks and measuring $w(\theta)$ on them.
 Moreover, we are not interested in the posterior of the calibration parameters $M_1$ and $\Delta_{\rm LM}$, but rather on their best-fit values, since this is the only quantity needed to generate mocks close to the real measurements.
 A straightforward approach would be to use a simple $\chi^2$ minimization algorithm to go directly to the minimum of the $\chi^2$ function, but the generation of the mocks contains an intrinsic random component when assigning the position and properties of galaxies.
 This introduces an important stochastic behavior in our problem and makes unusable the standard minimization algorithms.

-In this work, following \citet{calibration}, we have decided to use the differential evolution stochastic minimization algorithm first proposed by \citet{Rainer1997}.
+In this work, following \citet{calibration}, we have decided to use the differential evolution stochastic minimization algorithm first proposed by \citet{Rainer1997}).
 The essential idea of the algorithm is to use a population of candidate solutions.
 We first initialize the population using a Latin Hypercube sampling; then, iteratively, these candidate solutions are combined to generate a new population and the $\chi^2$ is evaluated at each position.
-If the new candidates are better than the previous ones they are accepted and belong to the population; otherwise they are discarded.
-The best candidate of the population at the end of the process is the best fit used to generate the final mocks.
+In more detail, the distance between two random candidate solutions is used to displace the best candidate solution so far (minimum $\chi^2$).
+If the new candidates are better than the previous ones they are accepted and belong to the new population; otherwise they are discarded and the new population is completed with candidates from the old population.
+Note that, because of this, the size of the population remains constant.
+The process ends when the standard deviation of the $\chi^2$ values of the population is smaller than a given tolerance times the mean of the $\chi^2$ values.
+The best candidate of the population at the end of the process is the best-fit used to generate the final mocks.

 Once the calibration parameters have been determined and the five mocks generated, we can check the agreement between the $w(\theta)$ from the mocks and the real measurements to verify how accurate the calibration is.
 The results are shown in Fig.~\ref{fig:calibration_agreement_data}.
 For each one of the tomographic bins, we represent the data with open black circles and the measurements from the five mocks with red lines.
 The errors have been obtained as the square root of the diagonal of the covariance matrix.
-The agreement is well within $1\sigma$ for all the bins, giving a $\chi^2/{\rm d.o.f} = 22.13/15$.
+The agreement is well within $1\sigma$ for all the bins, giving a goodness of the model $\chi_{\rm mod}^2/{\rm d.o.f} = 7.58/5$.
+Degrees of freedom (d.o.f.) equal five corresponds to the number of $\theta$-bins$=15$, three apertures times five tomographic bins, minus the ten free parameters, two (M$_1$ and $\Delta_{\rm LM}$) per bin.